 School-aged language assessments require a follow-up appointment with parents only.
 This follow-up allows time to analyse assessment results.
 This appointment is a time to discuss in detail the assessment results and set therapy goals where required.

 Therapy sessions are fun and exciting!
 Bespoke works with you and your child towards achieving their therapy goals.

-Speech therapy sessions work on your child’s target sounds through games.
+Speech therapy sessions work on your child’s target sounds.
 Parents and carers are shown how to help their child work on their sounds at home.

 Language therapy sessions work on teaching your child new concepts through games, movements, pictures and conversations.
 Parents and carers are shown how to practice therapy at home.

 For young children, stuttering therapy sessions are based on the Lidcombe Program, which is recognised as the world’s best-practice for treating stuttering in pre-school children (1).
 Children are encouraged to speak smoothly through games and lots of praise!
 Parents and carers are also taught how to use praise and correction to encourage their child to speak smoothly day by day.